 Two calculations, customer acquisition cost and customer lifetime value, can help you you assess that.
 Knowing these values also helps guide your advertising endeavours, expansion efforts, and points to overall company health.

-Customer Acquisition Cost
+Customer Acquisition Cost Formula

-Customer Lifetime Value
+Customer Lifetime Value Formula

 Relationship Between CAC and CLV

-For example, if it costs $100 to obtain a customer that will produce a CLV of $500, your company will experience a long-term benefit.
-However, if the CAC is greater than the total value to be received, it is not worthwhile embarking on the opportunity to pursue the new customer and growth is not an option under the current situation.
+For example, if it costs $100 to obtain a customer that produces a CLV of $500, your company experiences a long-term benefit.
+But, when the CAC is greater than the total value to be received, it isn’t worthwhile to pursue the new customer under current conditions.

 Although it may be advantageous to omit future costs, all calculations should project reasonable figures to give an accurate representation of where your business stands.
-It is imperative to incorporate all associated variables including estimates, accruals, forecasts, projections, and contingencies.
+To get the most benefit from your figures, it’s imperative to incorporate all associated variables, including: